In Concert for Cancer

 About City of Hope

-City of Hope is an independent biomedical research and treatment organization focused on cancer, diabetes and other life-threatening diseases.
+City of Hope is an independent biomedical research and treatment center for cancer, diabetes and other life-threatening diseases.
 Founded in 1913, City of Hope is a leader in bone marrow transplantation and immunotherapy such as CAR T cell therapy.
 City of Hope’s translational research and personalized treatment protocols advance care throughout the world.
 Human synthetic insulin, monoclonal antibodies and numerous breakthrough cancer drugs are based on technology developed at the institution.
 A National Cancer Institute-designated comprehensive cancer center and a founding member of the National Comprehensive Cancer Network, City of Hope is ranked among the nation’s “Best Hospitals” in cancer by U.S. News & World Report.
 Its main campus is located near Los Angeles, with additional locations throughout Southern California and in Arizona.
 Translational Genomics Research Institute (TGen) became a part of City of Hope in 2016.
-AccessHopeTM, a subsidiary, launched in 2019, serves employers and their health care partners by providing access to NCI-designated cancer center expertise.
+AccessHopeTM, a subsidiary launched in 2019, serves employers and their health care partners by providing access to NCI-designated cancer center expertise.
 For more information about City of Hope, follow us on Facebook, Twitter, YouTube or Instagram.

 About In Concert for Cancer